8 Benefits of Being Laid Off

 When you’re unemployed, you become more conscious of how you’re spending your money and more ways to save in the present and future.
 This means figuring out some money-conscious meals, finding new ways to save that you continue after you have a steady stream of income again, and preparing for the future, financially.

 When I was working as a teacher I was stressed out to the max.
 It showed in my face.
-One of the first things I did after being laid off was invest time in drinking water, upping my fruit and veggie intake, and boosting my skin care regime.
+One of the first things I did after being laid off was invest time in drinking water, upping my fruit and veggie intake, and boosting my skincare regime.
 It did wonders and helped my health in other ways too.
-Future employers will notice it to!
+Future employers will notice it too!

 Outside of finding a job, you’re likely trying to save money and not going out as much.
 This free-time is an ample time to start learning a new skill.
 Learning a new skill can make you not only more marketable, but provide a source of income at some point in the future.
 Some examples are;